 You can see the paintings by two of the most prominent 19th century British painters – John Constable and William Turner.

 John Constable was an English romantic landscape painter.
-While I’m not going to write about his life and work, I’ll just mention that his paintings are among the most popular and valuable in British art now.
+While I’m not going to write about his life and work, I’ll just mention that, undoubtedly, his paintings are among the most popular and valuable in British art.

-He was fond of the panoramic views, visible in every direction from Hampstead.
-The painting in the photo below depicts the view from above the Vale of Health pond, looking towards the neighbouring village of Highgate.
+He was certainly fond of the panoramic views, visible in every direction from Hampstead.
+The painting below depicts the view from above the Vale of Health pond, looking towards the neighbouring village of Highgate.

 One of his few commissioned works, the painting below was for his friend Dr John Fisher, Bishop of Salisbury.

-You can see the Bishop and his daughter in the lower left corner, observing the cathedral.
-The tree branches that frame the cathedral resemble its gothic arches and suggest a symbolic interpretation unusual in Constable’s landscapes.
+You can see the Bishop and also his daughter in the lower left corner, observing the cathedral.
+The tree branches that frame the cathedral resemble its gothic arches, additionally they suggest a symbolic interpretation unusual in Constable’s landscapes.

 Constable often made full scale studies for his large exhibition paintings.
-Broadly painted, they established the general balance of the composition and its colours.
+Although broadly painted, they established the general balance of the composition and its colours.

-The study below is for his most famous work, it was exhibited at the Royal Academy in 1821.
+The study below is for his most famous work, exhibited at the Royal Academy in 1821.

 Constable and his wife were buried in the graveyard there.